EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ## Exploratory Data Analysis
 The Exploratory Data Analysis (EDA) of this projects includes answering the following questions:
-1. What is the Type of the Properties with the highest Forecasted Coming Year Revenue in Washington, United States?
+1. What is the Type of the Properties with the highest Forecasted  Revenue in Washington, United States?
-2. In which Neighbourhood in Washington, United States are located the Properties with the highest Forecasted Coming Year Revenue?
+2. In which Neighbourhood in Washington, United States are located the Properties with the highest Forecasted  Revenue?
-3. What is the Room Type of the Properties with the highest Forecasted Coming Year Revenue in Washington, United States?
+3. What is the Room Type of the Properties with the highest Forecasted  Revenue in Washington, United States?
-4. What is the number of Accommodates of the Properties with the highest Forecasted Coming Year Revenue in Washington, United States?
+4. What is the number of Accommodates of the Properties with the highest Forecasted  Revenue in Washington, United States?

 ## Data Analysis